erikastats/Data_Source_API_Analyst_ImprovadoTest_/README.md

 # Data_Source_API_Analyst_ImprovadoTest_
-Homework assignment for Data Source API Analyst role.
+Homework assignment for Data Source API Analyst role at Improvado.

 ## Project Overview

-This project was completed as part of a Data Source API Analyst Homework for the company Improvado.
-Teh goal was to assess my understanding of APIs, my ability to work with data extraction requirements, and my troubleshooting approach.
+This project was completed as part of a technical assessment for Improvado.
+The goal was to demonstrate my understanding of REST APIs, my ability to work with data extraction requirements, and my troubleshooting approach.

 ## Steps Performed